DashAISoftware/DashAI/README.rst

 The project uses `prettier <https://prettier.io/>`_ as default formatter.

-To format the code manually, execute:
+To format the code manually, move to `DashAI/front` and execute:

 .. code:: bash